 Level 3 autonomous cars: the car can boss safety-critical functions

 - When?
 The next big thing: 2023/24

 - Includes: Next-gen sensors, algorithms, new laws

 - Who’s driving?
 Driver still on standby, but can be hands-off for periods of time

 Level 4 driverless cars: fully autonomous in controlled areas

-By mid-decade cars will fully drive themselves in geofenced metropolitan areas, as HD mapping, more timely data, car-to-car comms and off-site call centres (to deal with unusual hazards) improve accuracy.
+By the second half of this decade cars will fully drive themselves in geofenced metropolitan areas, as HD mapping, more timely data, car-to-car comms and off-site call centres (to deal with unusual hazards) improve accuracy.
 ‘You won’t really need the driver in Level 4,’ says Merc’s autonomous guru Christoph von Hugo.
 ‘The likelihood is you will just be renting the car, rather than owning it.
 You won’t take this car on vacation to Florida but you’ll take it on an urban journey around New York, say.
 It is easier to have ultra-detailed mapping for carefully defined areas.’

 - When?
 Due the second half of the decade